Hermes vs OpenClaw: Which is Better, Autonomous AI Agent?

 Industry Implications

 On the opportunity side, IDC estimates that AI agents could automate 23% of all white-collar task hours by 2028, generating $1.7 trillion in productivity value globally.
-On the risk side, agents that act autonomously on behalf of organisations create new categories of liability, particularly when they interact with external APIs, process personal data, or execute financial transactions.
+On the risk side, agents acting autonomously on behalf of organisations create new categories of liability, particularly when they interact with external APIs, process personal data, or execute financial transactions.
 The EU AI Act, which became fully applicable in August 2026, classifies autonomous decision-making agents in financial services and healthcare as high-risk systems, requiring conformity assessments, technical documentation, and human oversight mechanisms.

 Forward Outlook